su-re-sh-75/Etarvgtc/Round-2.md

 >
 >It can be represented by the list `[6, 8, 19, 41, 38, 14]`.

+Writing your own solution / logic is not allowed.
+Perform the task given below by fixing the buggy code.
+Identify the logical errors in the code to get to the solution.

+>Expected Time Complexity: O(n<sup>log3</sup>) or O(n<sup>1.58</sup>)
 </p>

 <h3>Input:</h3>
 <p>
-The first line of the input contains an array of size m indicating Polynomial 1.
+The first line of the input contains an array Arr1 of size M indicating Polynomial 1.

-The second line of the input contains an array of size n indicating Polynomial 2.
+<br>The second line of the input contains an array Arr 2 of size N indicating Polynomial 2.
 </p>

 <h3>Output:</h3>